Our reviews tend to be lengthy, so, in order to make it quick for you to get where you want to go, here’s a table of contents.

-For those of you who would rather watch than read, here is a quick summary video detailing what we like most about the Lull mattress.
+For those of you who would rather watch than read, here is a quick summary video detailing what we like most and least about the Lull mattress.

 Lull, like most online mattresses, ships completely free within the United States.
 They ship with FedEx Ground, and according to their website, usually take anywhere from one to four business days for delivery.